 pijt=1 otherwise

-where dijt is the Euclidean distance between agents i and j at time t..
-This method of choosing neighbors is similar to the random neighbor model used in [2] which replicated field observations of starlings [1].
-This is relevant for robot systems because occlusions make visibility less likely with growing distance for visual sensors and interference makes sensing less likely with growing distance for radio or wifi-based sensors.
+where dijt is the Euclidean distance between agents i and j at time t.
+This method of choosing neighbors is similar to the random neighbor model used in [2] which replicates field observations of starlings [1].
+The work is relevant for robot systems because occlusions make visibility less likely with growing distance for visual sensors and interference makes sensing less likely with growing distance for radio or wifi-based sensors.

 As with Couzin’s model, agents react to neighbors within three different zones: repulsion, orientation, and attraction.
 The neighbors in these zones are determined by